idewave/tentacli/README.md

 Please consider also: I do not support cheaters and cheat making.
 This part implemented in learning purpose only.

-### In case you want contribute
+### You want contribute
 It's always welcome.
-There incomplete part of warden interaction.
-A lot of opcodes need to support.
+Just create pull request with your improvements, bugfix etc.

 If you want to support me you can buy me a coffee on https://ko-fi.com/idewave.